Why do car batteries die?

 Leaving your headlights on

-Corroded or loose battery connections
+Corroded battery connections

-Leaving your car stereo on
+Leaving your stereo on

 Charging problems